 We've all had the experience of feeling like a company didn't really care if they kept us as a customer because their service reflected that attitude.
 You should never treat your customers like that.
 We want to have a long-term relationship with our customers, and we truly want to see their business succeed.
 Having business goals and dreams ourselves, we know how important it is to see them fulfilled.
 We want to help our customers do the same, and we believe that having an attractive, welcoming, and well-functioning website is part of that equation.

 3. Evaluate Your Customer Service Skills

-When evaluating your customer service, think about the experiences you have had.
+When evaluating your customer service skills, think about the experiences you have had.
 Which ones have been good ones?
 What elements made them good?